MaximoMoyer/Favorite-Projects-During-School/Graph_Structure_Creation/README.md

 into one.

+#### MSFtest:

-MSFtest: oneVertex tested a graph with one vertex.  sameValue tested a graph where some
+OneVertex tested a graph with one vertex.  sameValue tested a graph where some

 edges had the same value.  completeGraph tested a complete graph. standardTest was just